akhilsmokie/vault-bridge/README.md

 # Vault Bridge

 Vault Bridge Token is the core of the Vault Bridge protocol.
-Built from the ground up to be reusable, it offers complete functionality out of the box, allowing you to create vbTokens in just a few lines of code.
+Built from the ground up to be reusable, it offers full Vault Bridge functionality out of the box, allowing you to create vbTokens in just a few lines of code.

 ## Overview